hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

     return RedirectResponse(url='/')
 ```

-# Link to the code:
+# Link to the code
 This app is uploaded to github, you can view the repository using this [link](https://github.com/hanchon-live/tutorial-fastapi-oauth/tree/guide-1), this tutorial is the branch `guide-1`

-# Related Guides:
+# Related Guides
 The [part 2](/guides/google-login-with-fastapi-and-jwt) of this tutorial just uses sessions cookies for `OAuth` and to create a `JWT` token.
 Every other endpoint is going to use `JWT` Bearer token authentication.

 The [part 3](/guides/jwt-tokens-and-fastapi) of this tutorial modifies the `Tokens` to improve its functionality and usability.